 Decreased risk of teeth grinding

-Many people who sleep with their mouth open suffer from some form of disordered sleep breathing such as sleep apnea.
+Many people who sleep with their mouth open suffer from some form of disordered sleep breathing such as sleep apnoea.
 When you suffer from disordered sleep breathing, your body uses teeth grinding as a natural reflex to force air through your airway.
 While it is actually a life-saving process, teeth grinding may also lead to extensive tooth damage.
 It may cause tooth decay, yellowing of teeth, and gum recession, as well as premature ageing of the teeth.

 Decreased risk of dry mouth